gloryofrobots/fixsim/README.md

 fixsim-server.conf.yaml
 ```

-And fixsim-client may be started
+And fixsim-client

 ```
 python fixsim-client --initiator_config fixsim-client.conf.ini --config
 fixsim-client.conf.yaml
 ```
-FIXSIM depends on twisted but you can easily purge it from poject by replacing reactor infinite loop by other infinite loop and implementing something like twisted.internet.task.LoopingCall which used for sending snapshots and subscribing to instruments
+FIXSIM depends on twisted but you can easily purge it from poject by replacing reactor infinite loop by differrent infinite loop in main thread and implementing something like twisted.internet.task.LoopingCall which used for sending snapshots and subscribing to instruments

 FixSim supports only FIX44 now